CCxAXO/IITBBS_POOKIEMONS/README.md

 ## Authors

-This system was developed for the IIT Hackathon 2025.
+This system was developed for the IITBBS Hackathon 2026 by team Pookiemons.